Humans Can Catch Disease and Parasites From Infected Pest Animals

 Histoplasmosis or “Ohio River Valley Fever” is transmitted when humans inhale the Histoplasma capsulatum fungus that grows in dried bird and bat droppings.
 It is an extremely serious respiratory disease that can prove fatal, especially in those with compromised immune systems, including children.

-Newcastle Disease (or “Avian Pneumoencephalitis“) is passed orally through food contaminated by infected bird fecal matter.
+Newcastle Disease (or “Avian Pneumoencephalitis“) is passed orally through food contaminated by infected bird droppings disease.
 The Newcastle disease virus causes flu-like symptoms, neurological dysfunction, seizures, conjunctivitis, and respiratory problems.

 Pasteurellosis usually occurs when humans are bitten or scratched by birds infected by Pasteurella multocida organisms, though in some cases caused by inhalation via respiratory droplets.
 Scratches may become red and infected, while respiratory infection can result in bronchitis, pneumonia, or septicemia.